tetratecx/tis-plus/README.md

-# tis-plus

-**Onboarding of a TIS cluster in Hosted Management Plane**
+# Onboarding of a TIS cluster in Hosted Management Plane

-**Step-0**
-*PREREQUISITE*
+**Step-0 PREREQUISITES**
-1. Download tetrate CP images-
+1. Download tetrate CP images -
     a.
 Requires skopeo - https://github.com/containers/skopeo/blob/main/install.md
     b.
-Follow :- `./controlplane/sync_images.sh`
+Then follow this script :- `./controlplane/sync_images.sh`
 2. Download tetrate `tctl` utility (optional)

 **Step-1**

 We'll install tetrate controlplane components in a separate namespace.
 Make sure `kubectl` is pointing to the right k8s cluster that you want to onboard in management plane.

 a.
-If you have `tctl` utility available follow below steps OR skip to point (b)-
+If you have `tctl` utility available follow below steps OR skip to point (b) -

     ```
     MP_HOST="hosted-mp.tetrate.io" MP_PASSWORD='mp_password' TCTL="./tctl-bin/tctl-amd64" CLUSTER="test-cluster" ./controlplane/onboard-tis-controlplane.sh
     ```
-    *CLUSTER - It doesn't need to be app k8s cluster name, it can be any.
-Your app k8s cluster will be referenced with this name in managed MP.*
+    CLUSTER - It doesn't need to be app k8s cluster name, it can be any.
+Your app k8s cluster will be referenced with this name in managed MP.

-    *MP_HOST -  management plane hostname, exclude `htpps` and port number.*
+    MP_HOST -  management plane hostname, exclude `htpps` and port number.

     Now run -

     ```
     CLUSTER="test-cluster" HUB='docker_hub' MP_HOST="hosted-mp.tetrate.io"   ./controlplane/tis-controlplane-setup.sh
     ```

-    *CLUSTER - same as you earlier provided*
+    CLUSTER - same as you earlier provided
-    *HUB - Your docker image registry where Tetrate images have been stotred*
+    HUB - Your docker image registry where Tetrate images have been stotred

 b.
 When you don't have `tctl` utlity available -